 This form of karate was designed to improve both the physical and mental development of its participants.
 Focusing on stability, this martial arts style is performed in quick motions and natural stances and techniques.

 The East Shore YMCA is one of the oldest, continuous karate dojo in the commonwealth.
 Students study Kata (forms), Kumite (sparring), and various self-protection techniques.
 Kicking and punching techniques are utilized to teach self-protection to youth participants.
-Isshinryu Karate is available at our East Shore and West Shore YMCA Branches.
+Isshinryu Karate is available at select branches.
 Click below to learn more!

 East Shore YMCA

 West Shore YMCA

-The Martial Arts Sport, Judo, provides dynamic combat to help in the mental and physical development.
-This sport originated in Japan and is practiced around the world.
+The Martial Arts Sport, Judo, provides active combat to help in mental and physical progress.
+This sport originates from Japan and people practice it around the world.
 Rather than kicking and punching techniques, Judo will train your child to use coordination, balance, clout, and strategy in this unarmed combat sport.
 Techniques include throws, falls, mat work, and judo matches.

 The program will aid in the physical progress of your child as exercises will help strengthen core muscles.
 In addition, this program will impact student character growth as they will learn the art of respect for others and self-discipline.
 Most importantly, Judo will aid youth in their understanding of self-defense techniques in a safe and secure environment.

-Judo is available at the Camp Curtin, West Shore and East Shore YMCA branches.
+Judo is available at select branches.
 Click below to learn more!